Omolabake94/CyberSecurity_Bootcamp/HW_14/README.md

 * Added new users
 * put image1
 ### Step 2: Baselining
-1. Log into your WordPress site as your sysadmin(Cherish) account and navigate to localhost:8080/wp-admin/users.php.
+1. Log into your WordPress site as sysadmin(Cherish) account and navigate to localhost:8080/wp-admin/users.php.
 Examine this page briefly
 * put image5
 2. Log into your Ryan account and attempt to navigate to localhost:8080/wp-admin/index.php.
 Note the wording on your Dashboard.
 * put image4